jphilipstevens/predators-hellspawn-hunters-redux/IMPLEMENTATION_PLAN_WRISTBLADES_SPRITES.md

 ---

-## PHASE 2 (Later): Single-Blade Sprite Options

-After dual blades are validated:
-- Review AVP20 single-blade options (if any) or create a custom single-blade set derived from dual-blade sprites.
-- Map `WRST/PRAT` to the new single-blade frames.
-- Keep `Wristblade` logic unchanged.

----

 ## Decision Points Before Phase 1 Execution

 - Provide the AVP20 compiled PK3/WAD path so we can extract `DBL*` frames.